Mexico: Government and politics

 The United Mexican States is a federation whose government is representative, democratic, and republican based on a presidential system according to the 1917 Constitution.
 The Constitution establishes three levels of government: the federal Union, the state governments, and the municipal governments.

 The federal legislature is the bicameral Congress of the Union, composed of the Senate of the Republic and the Chamber of Deputies.
 The Congress makes federal law, declares war, imposes taxes, approves the national budget and international treaties, and ratifies diplomatic appointments.
-The federal Congress, as well as the state legislatures, are elected by a system of parallel voting that includes plurality and proportional representation.
+The federal Congress, and the state legislatures, are elected by a system of parallel voting that includes plurality and proportional representation.

 The Chamber of Deputies has 500 deputies.
-Of these, 300 are elected by plurality vote in single-member districts (the federal electoral districts) and 200 are elected by proportional representation with closed party lists for which the country is divided into five electoral constituencies.
-The Senate comprises 128 senators: 64 (two for each state and two for Mexico City) are elected by plurality vote in pairs, 32 are the first minority or first-runner-up (one for each state and one for Mexico City), and 32 are elected by proportional representation from national closed party lists.
+300 are elected by plurality vote in single-member districts, the federal electoral districts.
+200 are elected by proportional representation with closed party lists, for which Mexico is divided into five electoral constituencies.
+The Senate has 128 senators: 64 (two for each state and two for Mexico City) are elected by plurality vote in pairs, 32 are the first minority or first-runner-up (one for each state and one for Mexico City), and 32 are elected by proportional representation from national closed party lists.

-The executive is the President of the United Mexican States, who is the head of state and government, as well as the commander-in-chief of the Mexican military forces.
-The President also appoints the Cabinet and other officers.
+The executive is the President of the United Mexican States, who is the head of state and government, and the commander-in-chief of the Mexican military forces.
+The President appoints the Cabinet and other officers.
 The President is responsible for executing and enforcing the law and has the power to veto bills.

 The highest organ of the judicial branch of government is the Supreme Court of Justice, the national supreme court.
 Judges, pre-selected by Congress, are elected by popular vote.
 The nine members of the Supreme Court are elected for a single twelve-year term.
 The first judicial election occurred in 2025.
 The Supreme Court of Justice interprets laws and judges cases of federal competency.
 Other institutions of the judiciary are the Federal Electoral Tribunal, collegiate, unitary, and district tribunals, and the Judicial Disciplinary Tribunal.

-Three parties have historically been the dominant parties in Mexican politics: the Institutional Revolutionary Party (PRI), a catch-all party and member of the Socialist International that was founded in 1929 to unite all the factions of the Mexican Revolution and held an almost hegemonic power in Mexican politics since then; the National Action Party (PAN), a conservative party founded in 1939 and belonging to the Christian Democrat Organization of America; and the Party of the Democratic Revolution (PRD), a left-wing party founded in 1989 as the successor of the coalition of socialists and liberal parties.
-The National Regeneration Movement (Morena), a left-wing populist party, has been the ruling party since 2018, and it won a second term in the 2024 general election.
+Three parties have historically been the dominant parties in Mexican politics.
+The Institutional Revolutionary Party (PRI), is a catch-all party and member of the Socialist International founded in 1929 to unite all the factions of the Mexican Revolution and as held an almost hegemonic power in Mexican politics since then.
+The National Action Party (PAN), is a conservative party founded in 1939 and belongs to the Christian Democrat Organization of America.
+The Party of the Democratic Revolution (PRD), is a left-wing party, founded in 1989 as the successor of the coalition of socialists and liberal parties.
+The National Regeneration Movement (Morena), a left-wing populist party, has been the ruling party since 2018.
+It won a second term in the 2024 general election.

+Democratic backsliding starting around 2019 was found by the V-Dem Democracy Report.